wombatlabs/cryptonote-merged-pool/README.md

   * For Ubuntu: `sudo apt-get install libssl-dev`

 * Boost is required for the cryptoforknote-util module
-  * For Ubuntu: `sudo apt-get install libboost-all-dev`
+  * For Ubuntu: `sudo apt-get install libboost-all-dev libsodium-dev`

 ##### Seriously